omonimus1/blog-jade-rubick/content/posts/2021-07-19--how-to-speed-up-hiring/index.md

 Focusing on short turnarounds is probably the highest impact area for improving your hiring pipeline.

+### Why hiring faster is important

+Candidates have time windows for every company they're working with.
+They have a certain amount of time within which they will take to interview, and a certain amount of time they have to make a decision.

+When your company has a long time window, that means you increase the chance that candidates have to choose other companies before you're ready to make a decision.

+To illustrate this, imagine you were able to instantly decide on a candidate, without any evaluation.
+You produce an offer, and they have maybe a week to decide on that offer.
+Unless the candidate can get competing offers within a week, they have the chance to make a decision with your company first.
+They may ask for more time, or whatever, but this make it more possible for them to choose you.

+Conversely, if you hire at the pace Google does (which is to say, very slowly -- they can take 6 months to hire someone), then most candidates will have to make a decision with another company before they can choose to work with you.
+Even if they're very motivated to work at your company, you're putting up a lot of friction for them to do so.

 ### Give your hiring team an SLA

 My biggest piece of advice is to give yourself an internal SLA on all candidate touchpoints of 24 hours.
 This will give you 2-10 times better results with hiring, even if you do nothing else!
 Try to get back to candidates in hours, it can have a big impact.